 Cons

-3. Screen Gutter Guard
+3. Screen Gutter Guards

 These work similarly to the screens on your windows.
 Made from plastic or metal, they are flat, holed screens that are either bent to fit inside the top of the gutter or clipped onto standard gutters.
 They have large holes that allow water to flow through, but they stop debris from getting through.